permazen/permazen/jsimpledb-demo/src/demo/README.txt

 Welcome to JSimpleDB
 ====================

-JSimpleDB makes powerful persistence simple for Java programmers.
+JSimpleDB is a better persistence layer for Java

-JSimpleDB's goal is to make Java persistence as simple as possible, doing so in a Java-centric manner, while remaining strictly type safe.
+Mainstream persistence solutions such as JPA and JDO fail to address many important issues that are _inherent_ to persistence programming.
+This is because they were not designed to address these issues; they were designed merely to give Java programmers access to existing database functionality.

+In particular:

+  * [Configuration complexity] Do we have to explicitly configure how data is mapped?
+Are we forced to (ab)use the programming language to address what are really database configuration issues?
+  * [Query language concordance] Does the code that performs queries look like regular Java code, or do we have to learn a new “query language”?
+  * [Query performance transparency] Is the performance of a query obvious from looking at the code that performs it?
+  * [Data type congruence] Do database types agree with Java types?
+Are all field values supported?
+Do we always read back the same values we write?
+  * [First class offline data] Can it be precisely defined which data is actually copied out of a transaction?
+Does offline data have all the rights and privileges of “online” (i.e., transactional) data?
+Does this include index queries and a framework for handling schema differences?
+  * [Schema verification] Is the schema assumed by the code cross-checked against the schema actually present in the database?
+  * [Incremental schema evolution] Can multiple schemas exist at the same time in the database, to support rolling upgrades?
+Can data be migrated incrementally, i.e., without stopping the world?
+Are any whole database operations ever required?
+  * [Structural schema changes] Are structural schema updates performed automatically?
+  * [Semantic schema changes] Is there a convenient way to specify semantic schema updates, preferably at the Java level, not the database level?
+Do semantic updates have access to both the old and the new values?
+  * [Schema evolution type safety] Is type safety and data type congruence guaranteed across arbitrary schema migrations?
+  * [Transactional validation] Does validation only occur at the end of the transaction, or randomly and inconveniently in the middle?
+  * [Cross-object validation] Is it possible to define validation constraints that span multiple objects/records?
+  * [Language-level data maintainability] Can data maintenance tasks be performed using the normal Java types and values?
+Are there convenient tools for manual and scripted use?

+JSimpleDB addresses all of these issues, this without sacrificing flexibility or scalability.

-JSimpleDB does this without sacrificing flexibility or scalability by relegating the database to the simplest role possible - storing data as key/value pairs - and providing all other supporting features, such as indexes, command line interface, etc., in a simpler, type-safe, Java-centric way.
+JSimpleDB does this by treating the database as just a sorted key/value store, and implementing the following in Java:

+  * Encoding/decoding of field values
+  * Enforcing referential integrity; forward/reverse delete cascades
+  * Field indexes (simple and composite)
+  * Query views
+  * Schema management
+  * Change notification
+  * Validation queues
+  * Command line interface

-JSimpleDB also adds important new features that traditional databases don't provide.
+JSimpleDB also adds some new features that traditional databases don't provide.

-    * Designed from the ground up to be Java-centric; completely type-safe.
+  * Designed from the ground up to be Java-centric; 100% type-safe at all times.
   * Works on top of any database that can function as a key/value store (SQL, NoSQL, etc.)
   * Scales gracefully to large data sets; no "whole database" operation is ever required
   * Configured entirely via Java annotations (only one is required)
   * Queries are regular Java code - there is no "query language" needed
   * Change notifications from arbitrarily distant objects
   * Built-in support for rolling schema changes across multiple nodes with no downtime
-    * Supports simple and composite indexes and user-defined custom types
+  * Supports simple and composite indexes, including on user-defined custom types
-    * Extensible command line interface (CLI) supporting arbitrary Java queries
+  * Extensible command line interface (CLI) including Java 8 expression parser
   * Built-in Java-aware graphical user interface (GUI) based on Vaadin

 Homepage: https://github.com/archiecobbs/jsimpledb/